 Right Rectangular Pyramid Calc: find A, V, A_l, A_b

-- A - the total surface area of the pyramid,
+- A – Total surface area of the pyramid;

 In other words, our right rectangular pyramid calc will find

 A_b for no matter the pyramid's base and height.
-Remember that every square is a rectangle (but the opposite is not true!), so our calculator can also deal with problems related to square pyramids, such as e.g., how to find the surface area of a square pyramid.
+Remember that every square is a rectangle (but the opposite is not true!), so this calculator can also deal with problems related to right square pyramids, such as, e.g., how to find the surface area of a square pyramid.
+However, you may also want to take a look at our dedicated right square pyramid calculator.
 Ready to begin your quest for knowledge?
 I know I am!

 Example: Volume of a square pyramid formula